 Summary 142<150

 The prediction of different states from many variables with mutual dependencies is fundamental for the creation of models in varied applications including natural language, computer vision and bioinformatics.
 Such problem can be approached by structured prediction methods that combine graphical models and classification algorithms.
 Conditional random fields (CRFs) represent a widely used probabilistic method for structured prediction.
-However, CRF’s application to infer the functional connectivity of biological neural networks remains unexplored.
+However, the application of CRF’s to infer the functional connectivity of biological neural networks remains unexplored.
 We used CRFs in population calcium imaging from primary visual cortex (V1) of awake head-fixed mice to predict visual stimuli and identify cortical ensembles.
 Using simultaneous two-photon imaging and optogenetics we show that our approach can be used to identify high-ranked neurons from artificially imprinted ensembles with pattern completion capability.
 Our method provides a resource to study functional changes in overall network activity evoked by single cell targeting of cortical ensembles.

 Introduction

 The coordinated firing of neuronal populations is considered to be the substrate of sensory, behavioral and cognitive functions.
 These coactive neuronal groups, defined as neuronal ensembles, are assumed to generate complex circuit functions that cannot be achieved by single neurons (Miller et al., 2014).
 Recent advances in two-photon calcium imaging and two-photon optogenetics have made possible the imprinting and recalling of cortical ensembles with single cell resolution in awake animals (Carrillo-Reid et al., 2016).
-However, how the activation of specific groups of neurons relate to the function of cortical microcircuits has been difficult to elucidate because it requires the identification of single cells that can be targeted during close-loop optogenetic experiments, allowing the manipulation of learned behavioral tasks.
+However, how the activation of specific groups of neurons relate to the function of cortical microcircuits has been difficult to elucidate.
+This is partly because it requires the identification of single cells that can be targeted during close-loop optogenetic experiments, potentially under interventional manipulation of learned behavioral tasks.

 Graph theory has been applied to model the structural and functional organization of the brain (Bullmore and Sporns, 2009).
 However, graphs are usually constructed with nodes representing brain regions (He et al., 2007), and edges representing information flow (Iturria-Medina et al., 2008).
 For functional analysis, many studies have constructed graphs with data from fMRI, EEG and electrode arrays, taking brain regions (Achard and Bullmore, 2007; Fair et al., 2008; Hagmann et al., 2008), voxels (Eguiluz et al., 2005; van den Heuvel et al., 2008; Zuo et al., 2012) or electrode position (Downes et al., 2012) as nodes, and activity associations such as cross correlation, mutual information and Granger causality as edges (Bullmore and Sporns, 2009; Fair et al., 2008; Khazaee et al., 2015; Micheloyannis et al., 2009; Wang et al., 2010).